 Before we jump into the numerous uses of the Circle of Fifths, let’s check out how it relates to musical modes.
 For the uninitiated or for those wanting a refresher, check out our introduction to modal improvisation.

-If you squish any seven adjacent notes in the Circle down to a scale, you wind up with the Lydian mode, rather than the major scale:
+If you squish any seven adjacent notes in the Circle of Fifths down to a scale, you wind up with the Lydian mode, rather than the major scale:

 Keep going, and you get a full chromatic scale.